AN/PSQ-20

 The AN/PSQ-20 Enhanced Night Vision Goggle (ENVG) is a third-generation passive monocular night vision device developed for the United States Armed Forces by ITT Exelis.
 It fuses image-intensifying and thermal-imaging technologies, enabling vision in conditions with very little light.
 The two methods can be used simultaneously or individually.
 The ENVG was selected by the US Army's Program Executive Office Soldier (PEO Soldier) as a supporting device for the Future Force Warrior program in 2004, and is intended to replace the older AN/PVS-7 and AN/PVS-14 systems.
 Although more expensive and heavier than previous models, US Special Forces began using the goggles in 2008 and the US Army's 10th Mountain Division began fielding the AN/PSQ-20 in 2009.
 Improvements to the goggles have been attempted to make them lighter, as well as enabling the transmission of digital images to and from the battlefield.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/PSQ-20" designation represents the 20th design of an Army-Navy electronic device for portable special combination equipment.
+The JETDS system also now is used to name all Department of Defense electronic systems.

 Development

 In August 2003, PEO Soldier, the acquisition agency of the US Army, started evaluating designs from ITT Industries and Northrop Grumman for an advanced night vision device that could support the planned Future Force Warrior program.
 Of the two competing designs, the ITT design which was developed in association with Raytheon, was chosen for development in July 2004 with an initial order for 75 systems.
-Development testing of the ENVG with the US Army, designated AN/PSQ-20, began by mid-2006, which was completed in March 2007.
+Development testing of the ENVG with the US Army, designated AN/PSQ-20, began by mid-2006, and was completed in March 2007.
 Operational testing started in June 2007, with low-rate initial production of the device beginning around the same time.
 ITT were given a five-year contract in April 2005 with a potential value of US$560 million, with the view of replacing the existing AN/PVS-7 and AN/PVS-14.